dyllandry/love-machine/README.md

 - should these go in a message model instead of a db model?
 Db doesn't really describe it.
 - [x] create model for creating a message (2020-12-06)
 - [x] create model for deleting a message (2020-12-06)
-- [ ] create model for markMessageUsed?
-To abstract moving message to other db
+- [x] create model for moveUnusedMessageToUsed
-- [ ] create local function in lambda shape for reading & sending a message
+- [ ] create local function in lambda shape for sending an sms message (stub sms api)
+  - _do not create an entire local openwhisk deployment for this_
+  - just use whatever test script they provide for running the function with the correct parameter shape
 - [ ] create local function in lambda shape for recieving a "new messages" form submission and adding it to the db
 - [ ] figure out how to give lambda role with correct policies
   - already created role (above)